-Ports using Static Trunk as their trunk method can choose their unique Static Group ID (also 1~3, this Static group ID can be the same with another LACP group ID) to form a logic trunked port.
-The benefit of the using Static Trunk method is that a port can immediately become a member of a trunk group without handshaking with its peer port.
-This is a disadvantage because the peer ports of the static trunk group may not know that they should aggregate together to form a logical trunked port.
-Using Static Trunk on both ends of a link is strongly recommended.
-Low speed links will stay in not ready state when using static trunk to aggregate with high speed links.
+Ports using Static Trunk as their trunk method can choose their unique Static Group ID (also 1~8, this Static group ID can be the same with another LACP group ID) to form a logic "trunked port".
+The benefit of using Static Trunk method is that a port can immediately become a member of a trunk group without handshaking with its peer port.
+This is a disadvantage because the peer ports of the static trunk group may not know that they should be aggregate together to form a "logic trunked port".
+Using Static Trunk on both end of a link is strongly recommended.
+Low speed links will stay in "not ready" state when using static trunk to aggregate with high speed links.

-The switch supports a maximum of three trunk groups for LACP and additional three trunk groups for Static Trunk.
-In the system capability view, only three "real trunked" groups are supported.
+The switch supports a maximum of eight trunk groups for LACP and additional eight trunk groups for Static Trunk.
+In the system capability view, only eight "real trunked" groups are supported.
 An LACP trunk group with more than one ready member-ports is a "real trunked" group.
 An LACP trunk group with only one or less than one ready member-ports is not a "real trunked" group.
 Any Static trunk group is a "real trunked" group.

-Per Trunking Group supports a maximum of four ready member-ports.
+Per Trunking Group supports a maximum of 12 ready member-ports.
 Please note that some decisions will automatically be made by the system while you are configuring your trunking ports.
 Some configuration examples are listed below: